nate-adkins/nate-adkins.github.io/_projects/urc.md

 ### Algorithms Lead

-Identifying the need for our rover to match the capabilities found at the edge of robotics research, I founded the Algorithms group my Junior year and continued leading the group through my senior year.
+Identifying the need for our rover to match the capabilities found at the forefront of robotics research, I founded the Algorithms group my Junior year and continued leading the group through my senior year.
 The Algorithms group was created to allow students on the team to focus on robotics algorithms including state estimation, path planning, autonomy systems, SLAM, and computer vision.

 During this time, I led the testing and integration of multiple generations of sensor suites including IMUs and LiDARs, drawing on my experience from the [Retailbot](/projects/retailbot) project.
 Additionally, I was responsible for the design and testing of our autonomy system including integrating SLAM implementations and computer vision models on the rover.